WayScience/CytoSnake/docs/tutorial.md

 workflow's documentation provides information about the configuration files involved within the workflow.

-Each workflow posses their own configuratinoal file.
+Each workflow posses their own configurational file.

 Below are the currently available workflows and the config files it accesses in order to conduct its processes.